jee00609/AWS_Foundational/개념 모음/AWS IAM.md

 Which of the following Identity and Access Management (IAM) entities is associated with an access key ID and secret access key when using AWS Command Line Interface (AWS CLI)?

 A. IAM USER

+### NO.162
+Which of the following can limit Amazon Simple Storage Service (Amazon S3) bucket access to specific users?